How far can I go on a single charge?

 Juiced electric bikes have a riding range between 40-100 miles depending on a variety of factors including battery size, average speed, terrain, rider weight, and more.
 With a smaller 48V or 36V battery, typical range will only be 15-35 miles per charge.
 That’s a considerable difference.
 Juiced Bikes customers often describe the ‘range confidence’ they feel when riding a Juiced e-bike, free from worrying about their battery dying during a ride.

 Bigger batteries give higher ranges not only because of the charge but from the speed.
 As we mentioned before, bigger batteries are more powerful.
 With that power, you could ride up to 30 miles per hour.
-Even if two batteries' charges last around the same length of time, the bike with higher speeds will have a higher range.
+Even if two batteries' charges last around the same length of time, the bike with higher speeds will have a higher e-bike mileage.

 At Juiced Bikes, we saw the average riding range for e-bikes with smaller batteries and knew they could be dramatically improved.
 We successfully re-engineered the electric bike battery with most of our batteries providing riding ranges nearly double that of similarly priced e-bikes.